yconst/YCML/README.md

 #YCML

 YCML is a Machine Learning framework in Objective-C and Swift.
-Currently, it only implements the basic Extreme Learning Machines (ELM) algorithm, as it is described in [1].
+Currently, it implements Feed-Forward Nets, trained either using the Extreme Learning Machines (ELM) training algorithm [1], or Backpropagation [2] with Gradient Descent.

 ELMs are Feed-Forward Networks with a single hidden layer.
 Their hidden layer weights are initialized randomly, and the output linear weights are determined analytically.

 More algorithms soon to follow.